Can Infectious Disease Be Cured?

 - An infection is when pathogens, or pathogenic microbes, invade and multiply in the body—however, infection doesn’t inherently result in disease.

 - A disease only occurs when infections harm the body’s essential systems or functions.

 Therefore, an infectious disease is simply one where harmful pathogens damage an individual’s vital bodily functions or systems—and one that is communicable.
 A communicable disease is one that can be passed on from person to person, versus a non-communicable disease, which is chronic and non transferable, like cancer or heart disease.

 Infections occur when microbes enter an individual’s body and start multiplying.
 However, not all microbes are created equal.

 In fact, there are four main types that cause an infection:

 - Bacteria – Ancient beings, bacteria are incredibly adaptable, highly varied, and at times, exceedingly harmful.
 Bacterial infections can cause urinary tract infections, tuberculosis, and strep throat.

-- Viruses – These bad boys are 10 to 100 times smaller than bacteria and often far trickier to treat.
+- Viruses – These are 10 to 100 times smaller than bacteria and often far trickier to treat.
+A viral infection is different from a bacterial infection.
 They are no more than tiny protein-protected packets of either RNA or DNA, and can only reproduce when attached to a living host cell.
 Viruses are behind the likes of chickenpox, measles, HIV, SARS, and more.

 - Fungi – These fun guys (pun intended) are spore-forming microbes that vary from ringworm to mold.